 Experimental design and statistical analysis

-The Response Surface Methodology (RSM) and Central Composite Design (CCD) are a technique to reduce the number of experiments and achieve the optimal conditions.
-A five level-four variable CCD [30 experiments (including 6 runs at the central point)] was designed.
+The Response surface methodology (RSM) and Central composite design (CCD) are a technique to reduce the number of experiments and achieve the optimal conditions.
+Five level-four variable CCD [30 experiments (including 6 runs at the central point)] was designed.
 The design variables were initial concentration of MB in the solution (A), pH (B), adsorbent dosage (C), and time (D) (shown in Table S2).
 Adsorption percentage of MB (R%) was considered as a response.
-Three levels of +α, 0, and -α were considered for high, medium, and low pvalues, respectively.
+Three levels of +α, 0, and -α were considered for high, medium, and low P-values, respectively.
 Two levels of +1 and -1 were studied as auxiliary levels for fitting the model.
 The order of the tests is randomly chosen to avoid a systematic error.
 Table S3 shows the CCD design matrix and the related results of the experiments.

 The statistical software package, Design-Expert 7.1 (Stat- Ease, Inc., Minneapolis, MN, USA) was utilized for the regression analysis of the experimental data and optimization of the variables by plotting the response surface graphs.
 The analysis of variance (ANOVA) was performed to confirm the significance and adequacy of the regression model.
-The response process can be modeled by the quadratic equation
+The response process can be modeled by a quadratic equation as: